FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/roadmap/2021/oot_component_testing.md

 Additionally, there exist CFv1 component tests that are arguably system tests.
-This is possible because the legacy CFv1 test runtime allows [accessing real system services][v1-test-system-services], as a legacy compromise that is intentionally not supported in CFv2 testing.
+This is possible because the legacy CFv1 test runtime allows accessing real system services, as a legacy compromise that is intentionally not supported in CFv2 testing.
 For the purpose of this discussion we consider such strictly non-hermetic CFv1 component tests to be system tests as well.

 Current challenges in scaling e2e test development include: